microsoft/WhatTheHack/028-HubAndSpoke/Coach/03-Asymmetric.md

 ## Introduction

-In this challenging participants will diagnose a hub and spoke configuration.
+In this challenge participants will diagnose a hub and spoke configuration.

 ## Description